rashedmamdouh/NLP-chatbot/README.md

 # NLP Chatbot using Python Frameworks

-This is a Natural Language Processing (NLP) chatbot developed using various Python frameworks such as Openfabric-pysdk, Flask-SocketIO, Marshmallow, nltk, and Werkzeug.
+This is a Natural Language Processing (NLP) chatbot developed using various Python frameworks such as Openfabric-pysdk, Flask-SocketIO, Marshmallow, nltk, wikipedia and Werkzeug.
 The chatbot uses NLP techniques to understand natural language input and provide appropriate responses.

 ## Requirements